yaacov/mtv-demo-builder/README.md

 Notes:
   - Set virtual machine memory to 4Gi or more.
-  - On graphic boot the firtboot script output is hidded, to monitor progress you can login as demo user and check the machine logs.
+  - On graphic boot the first boot script output is hidded, to monitor progress you can login as demo user and check the machine logs.

 ## Contact